 A New Hub for Inclusive Entrepreneurship

-The Washington Area Community Investment Fund (Wacif) is reimagining the Anacostia Arts Center (AAC) as the region's largest hub for inclusive entrepreneurship.
-The new space will honor the AAC's importance to the creative economy, providing resources for small businesses alongside an expanded Black Box Theatre, a marketplace, and co-working and art gallery spaces.
+The Washington Area Community Investment Fund (Wacif) is reinvigorating the Anacostia Arts Center (AAC) to cement itself as the region's premier hub for arts, culture, and inclusive entrepreneurship.
+The revamped space will honor the AAC's importance to the creative economy by elevating the Black Box Theatre’s technical capabilities, providing street front visibility for retail incubation, modernizing the HIVE co-working facility, and expending the art gallery and event spaces to better support community activations and the overall user experience.

 Reimagine a New Anacostia Arts Center